-Resolution Authorizing Salary Modific cation WHEREAS, Section 403(b) of the Internal Revenue Code benefits for its employees on a tax-deferred basis, and the e employer wishes to cooperate with and assist its employees in obta ining such benefits; now, therefore, be it RESOLVED, that upon rece ipt of written request from employees, the officers of (employer) be, and they hereby are, authorized to make s uch modifications in the terms of compensation of such emp to take such further action as in their judgment shall be a the state of the s and desirable in order to enable such employees to recei • retirement benefits and obtain the benefits of Section 403 3(b) of the Internal Revenue Code.
-C' .
-Signature Date (Church Officer)
+Resolution Authorizing Salary Modification

+WHEREAS, Section 403(b) of the Internal Revenue Code permit. (employer) to purchase annuity retirem benefits for its employees on a tax-deferred basis, and the employees to cooperate with and assist its employees in obtaining separates; now, therefore, be it RESOLVED, that upon receipt of verguest from employees, the officers of oyer such (employer) be, and they hereby are, authorized to make such modifications in the terms of compensation of such employees to take such further action as in their judgment shall be appropriand desirable in order to enable such employees to receive annother retirement benefits and obtain the benefits of Section 403(b) of iate uity Internal Revenue Code.
+Signature Date

+(Church Officer)